JiaruiFeng/JiaruiFeng.github.io/_pages/home.md

 ## News

 Glad to announce that I will become a P.hD candidate at WashU Computer Science and Engineering department in Fall 2021, co-advised by [Dr. Yixin Chen](https://www.cse.wustl.edu/~ychen/) and  [Dr. Fuhai Li](https://informatics.wustl.edu/research-lab-fuhai-li/)!
-I am really appreciated for all the help I have received during my application.
+I am really appreciated for all the help I have received during my application.{: .notice--success}

+**Watch out!** This paragraph of text has been [emphasized](#) with the `{: .notice--info}` class.
-{: .notice--success}
+{: .notice--info}